 5 Tips for Better Cable Model Convergence

-Catenrary Cable elements can be difficult to work with.
-Non-linear catenary cable analysis is very different to linear-static analysis and is not always fully understood or well covered at University.
-The result is based on an iterative-process, so it comes with a whole range of complexities that don't exist in linear analysis.
-A common issue, is that the structure will not converge due to a range of instabilities.
-This means a reliable result cannot be produced by the software which can lead to a long and frustrating process.
-So SkyCiv has built out the top 5 tricks you can use to get your cable model to solve!
+Catenary cable elements can be difficult to work with.
+Non-linear catenary cable analysis is very different from linear-static analysis and is not always fully understood or covered extensively at University.
+The result is based on an iterative-process, giving non-linear analysis a variety of complexities that linear analysis lacks.
+A common issue is that the structure will not converge due to a range of instabilities.
+This means a reliable result cannot be produced by the software, often leading to a long and frustrating process.
+To address this issue, SkyCiv compiled the top 5 tricks you can use to get your cable model to solve!

 1. Check the Cable Diameter

 A cable diameter that is too thin may make the structure unstable as it will continue to deflect and diverge.
-Meanwhile a diameter that is too thick will produce a higher self-weight making it difficult for the software to solve the catenary shape of the cable at every iteration of the non-linear process.
+At the same time, a diameter that is too thick will produce a higher self-weight, making it difficult for the software to solve the catenary shape of the cable at every iteration of the non-linear process.
 Changing the cable diameter can often lead to a faster convergence.

 This is similar to the point above.
-Convergence will be difficult if the cables or deflecting too much or if the catenary effect is dominating (not loaded enough).
+Convergence will be difficult if the cables are deflecting too much or if the catenary effect is dominating (not loaded enough).

 3. Reduce your Convergence Accuracy

-By default SkyCiv aims for 99% convergence accuracy (in Solver Settings) or a 1% convergence error.
-If you reduce the accuracy to around 90-95% then the software may be able to find a "converged" solution.
-Even though this might not be the accuracy you're looking for, the solution can give you insight into why the model is not converging with a tighter convergence tolerance.
-For instance, you may see the deflected shape and realize how the model is unstable, giving you an idea of how to stabilize it so you can reach a better convergence accuracy.
+By default, SkyCiv aims for 99% convergence accuracy (in Solver Settings) or a 1% convergence error.
+If the accuracy is reduced to around 90-95%, then the software may be able to find a "converged" solution.
+Although this might not be your desired accuracy, the solution can give insight as to why the model is not converging with a tighter convergence tolerance.
+For example, you may see the deflected shape and realize the source of instability, allowing you to stabilize the model to reach a better convergence accuracy.

-Adding more supports can properly constrain the model so instabilities are mitigated.
-You can also enable the "Auto Stabilize Model" option in the Solver Settings which will automatically attempt to remove instabilities for you.
+Adding more supports can properly constrain the model to mitigate instabilities.
+You can also enable the "Auto Stabilize Model" option in the Solver Settings, which automatically attempts to remove instabilities for you.

-If the cables are connected to other members then they may be in a state of high-tension causing the members they are connected to also deflect too much.
+If the cables are connected to other members then they may be in a state of high-tension, causing the connected members to also deflect too much.
 Using Point #3 above can give you some insight into how the structure is deflecting.
-Potentially the members that the cables are connected with may not be able to support the high tension that cables often support.
+It is possible that the members the cables are connected to may not be able to support the high tension from the cables.

-We hope the tips above help our users (and any other engineers) with getting their cable models to solve.
+We hope the tips above help our users (and any other engineers) solve their cable models.
 SkyCiv's catenary cable analysis is completely integrated within the SkyCiv Structural 3D Software.
-Beyond that if you are having troubles getting your model to solve, please email us at firstname.lastname@example.org, or visit our integrated live chat to speak with a qualified Structural Engineer in real time!
+If you are having troubles getting your model to solve, please email us at [email protected] or visit our integrated live chat to speak with a qualified structural engineer in real time!

 CTO and Co-Founder of SkyCiv